kyma-project/kyma/components/telemetry-operator/README.md

 ### Configurable Logging

-The logging controllers generates a Fluent Bit configuration from one or more LogPipeline and LogParser custom resources.
+The logging controllers generate a Fluent Bit configuration from one or more LogPipeline and LogParser custom resources.
 The controllers ensure that all Fluent Bit Pods run the current configuration by restarting Pods after the configuration has changed.
 See all [CRD attributes](apis/telemetry/v1alpha1/logpipeline_types.go) and some [examples](config/samples).

 For now, creating Fluent Bit Pods is out of scope of the operator.
 An existing Fluent Bit DaemonSet is expected.